david-loffredo/lowcloud/README.md

 The [DOCS directory](https://david-loffredo.github.io/davecloud/)
 explains what I learned along the way.
-Think of this as a travel journal, with funny pictures of my old hardware.
+Think of this as a travel journal, with funny pictures of old hardware.
 I hope it is a useful starting point for your own journey.

 \- Dave